Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Proposed Framework

-Our \framework framework further captures semantic variation across the source and target domain.
-To do so, we build upon ideas for nearest-neighbor contrastive learning \cite{dwibedi2021little} from unsupervised representation learning, yet outside of our time series setting.
-In the following, we develop a custom approach for nearest-neighbor contrastive learning for our time series setting.
+Our \framework framework further aligns the contextual representation across the source and target domains.
+To do so, we build upon ideas for nearest-neighbor contrastive learning \citep{dwibedi2021little} from unsupervised representation learning, yet outside of our time series setting.
 To the best of our knowledge, ours is the first nearest-neighbor contrastive learning approach for unsupervised domain adaptation of time series.

-In our \framework framework, nearest-neighbor contrastive learning should facilitate the classifier $C(\cdot)$ to make accurate predictions for the target domain.
-We achieve this by creating positive pairs between domains, whereby we explicitly align the semantics across domains.
+In our \framework framework, nearest-neighbor contrastive learning (NNCL) should facilitate the classifier $C(\cdot)$ to make accurate predictions for the target domain.
+We achieve this by creating positive pairs between domains, whereby we explicitly align the representations across domains.
 For this, we pair $z^t_{qi}$ with the nearest-neighbor of $z^t_{ki}$ from the source domain, denoted as $\mathit{NN}_s(z^t_{ki})$.
-We thus introduce a corresponding loss
+We thus introduce our \emph{nearest-neighbor contrastive learning loss}

-where $NN_s(\cdot)$ retrieves the nearest-neighbor of an embedding from the source queries $\{z^s_{qi}\}_{i=1}^{N_s}$.
+where $\mathit{NN}_s(\cdot)$ retrieves the nearest-neighbor of an embedding from the source queries $\{z^s_{qi}\}_{i=1}^{N_s}$.